MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 > [!div class="checklist"]
 > * Use Azure optimized best practices to achieve high availability and disaster recovery
-> * Set up an Azure SQL Database failover group in paired regions.
+> * Set up a Microsoft Azure SQL Database failover group in paired regions.
 > * Set up paired WLS clusters on Azure VMs.
 > * Set up an Azure Traffic Manager
 > * Configure WLS clusters for high availability and disaster recovery.
 > * Test failover from primary to secondary.

-This diagram illustrates the architecture you'll build.
+This diagram illustrates the architecture you build.

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/solution-architecture.png" alt-text="Solution architecture of WLS on Azure VMs with high availability and disaster recovery." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/solution-architecture.png":::

 Azure Traffic Manager checks the health of your primary region and routes the traffic accordingly.
 Both the primary region and the secondary region have a full deployment of the WLS cluster.
 However, only the primary region is actively servicing network requests from the users.
 The secondary region receives traffic only when the primary region experiences a service disruption.
 Azure Traffic Manager uses the health check feature of the Azure Application Gateway to implement this conditional routing.
 Each of the WLS clusters is always up and running.
 This solution implements a low Recovery Time Objective and failover without any manual intervention for the application tier.

 The database tier consists of an Azure SQL Database auto-failover group.
-This provides a read-write endpoint that remains unchanged during geo-failovers.
-The system triggers a geo-failover after the failure is detected and the grace period has expired.
+Azure SQL Database provides a read-write endpoint that remains unchanged during geo-failovers.
+The system triggers a geo-failover after the failure is detected and the grace period expires.
 You don't have to change the connection string for your application after a geo-failover, because connections are automatically routed to the current primary.
 For geo-failover Recovery Point Objective and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).

 ## Prerequisites

 * [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-* Make sure you've been assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
+* Make sure have either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
 You can verify the assignment by following the steps in [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal).
 * Prepare a local machine with either Windows, Linux or macOS installed.
 * Install and set up [Git](/devops/develop/git/install-and-set-up-git).
 * Install a Java SE implementation, version 17 or later (for example, [the Microsoft build of OpenJDK](/java/openjdk)).